The training will include skills in how to:

 Program

-8 April: Introductions, Welcome to the Academy, Projects/Audits, Introduction to Drug Resistance, pre-Academy Surveys
+Wednesday 10 April: Introductions, Welcome to the Academy, Projects/Audits, Introduction to Drug Resistance.

-17 June: Standard Drug lists and other tools used for stewardship, Standing Orders, Setting up an AMR committee in an AMS, Drug shortages and how to move forward
+Wednesday 3 July: Standard Drug lists and other tools.
+Standing Orders.
+Setting up an AMR committee in an AMS.
+Drug shortages and how to move forward.

-1 July: AMS in AMS, How to implement AMS in your health service
+Thursday 18 July: AMS in AMS.
+How to implement AMS in your health service.

-29 July: International perspectives on surveillance and antimicrobial resistance, ONE health and AMS in companion animals
+Thursday 15 August: International perspectives on surveillance and antimicrobial resistance.
+ONE health and AMS in animals.

 *Note that the schedule might change depending on availability